vippsas/vipps-episerver/docs/configure.md

  - EXCEPTION
  - OTHER

+## Order validation

+No order validation is included in this package to protect from f.ex. cart tempering.
+It is **highly** recommended that you implement your own order validation.
+Override the `CreatePurchaseOrder` method in the `DefaultVippsOrderProcessor` class.

 ## Polling

 The package includes polling the Vipps API to ensure that the payment is handled, even if user closes the browser tab before redirect and a callback from Vipps is not received.